TejusK123/assemblmore/README.md

 # assemblmore
-Automates assembly of complex genomic regions (hopefully)
+Automates assembly of complex genomic regions such as rRNA arrays, telomeres, etc.